|

 became a part of the Pentecostal revival and was ordained a minister by the

 Assemblies of God in 1917, continuing in ministry until 1946.
+Maria B. Woodworth-Etter was also involved in the

 Holiness movement before she rose to prominence as an early Pentecostal leader.